,

 • SPN Mentor

-His current research examines the interpersonal consequences of shyness; the fear of missing out (FOMO); the relationship between the experience of sleep paralysis and personality traits; and cultural, personality, and situational factors that affect how and why people flirt.
+His research examines the interpersonal consequences of shyness; the fear of missing out (FOMO); the relationship between the experience of sleep paralysis and personality traits; and cultural, personality, and situational factors that affect how and why people flirt.
 He is also interested in real-world examples of extreme and systematic attempts at social influence referred to as brainwashing and mind control.

 Primary Interests: